 If the layout is small, then the effects aren't significant.
-If your layout is medium (bedroom sized) then they are there, but unlikely to create any issues unless wiring is under-size OR has poor connections OR if the use of DCC or Computer or other digital control is very complex.
+If your layout is medium (bedroom sized) then they are there, but unlikely to create any issues unless wiring is under-sized or has poor connections or if the use of DCC or computer or other digital control is very complex.

-However: Builders of larger layouts would be VERY wise to follow our recommendations as closely as possible because while your first steps will probably show no effects, the more you add, the greater the effects become.
+However - builders of larger layouts would be very wise to follow our recommendations as closely as possible because while your first steps will probably show no effects, the more you add, the greater the effects will become.
 That's all for this first part.
-We have set the scene here - In the following sections, I'll explain the right way to go about layout wiring step by step, from materials to the layout and connections to the configuration of the wiring.
+We have set the scene here - in the following sections, I'll explain the right way to go about layout wiring step-by-step, from materials to the layout and connections to the configuration of the wiring.